joel97vil/xampp-web-initializer/README.md

 More...

 ## Security, Vulnerabilities and Contributing
-If you discover a bugs or security vulnerabilities, please send an e-mail to me via [joel97vil@gmail.com](mailto:joel97vil@gmail.com).
-Any collaboration will be thankful.
+If you discover a bugs or security vulnerabilities, please [send an e-mail to me via joel97vil@gmail.com](mailto:joel97vil@gmail.com) or [report the issue on this repository](https://github.com/joel97vil/xampp-web-initializer/issues).
+Any collaboration and error reporting will be welcome.
+Do you want to contribute?
 Feel free to create your own forks to improve the script or fix the bugs and security vulnerabilities.

 ## License
-<i>XAMPP Web Initializer</i> is a Shell and Batch based project, open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+**XAMPP Web Initializer** is a Shell and Batch script based project, open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).